 Dennett was always a writer but lived in a bookkeeper’s body before she found Medium and broke free — well, almost.
 She is working to work less and write more.

-Katharine Esty, PhD is a practicing psychotherapist, widow, mother, grandmother, and an activist for aging well.
+Katharine Esty, Ph.D. is a practicing psychotherapist, widow, mother, grandmother, and an activist for aging well.
 She's on a mission to dispel myths about old age.
 She lives in a retirement community near Boston.
 Her recent book, Eightysomethings: A Practical Guide to Letting Go, Aging Well, and Finding Unexpected Happiness, can be purchased at Amazon.com.
-Visit https://www.katharineesty.com/newsletter-subscriptionsto sign up for Katherine's twice monthly newsletter.
+Sign up on her website for her monthly newsletters.

 Maggie Fry lives on a small farm south of Erie, Pennsylvania, where she spends her time gardening, cooking, spinning, and writing.
 She also loves to travel.